microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 }
 ```

-> In this case, `FadeSlow` should be created with `createPresence()` or adhere to a specific API contract i.e. accept specific props.
+> In this case, `FadeSlow` should be created with `createPresenceMotion()` or adhere to a specific API contract i.e. accept specific props.

 <details>
 <summary>Why not composition?</summary>